micahpaul/micahpaul.github.io/equip/expectations.md

   - I give a 5-minute, 5-point reading quiz at the start of each class for accountability and to refresh my students' memories about what we read.
   - Students are encouraged to submit quiz questions.
 If they do, they will receive one point of extra credit for the week's quiz.
 - **Writing**:
-  - Each weeek, I ask my students to submit a short (between 450 and 550 words) paper about the weekly readings.
+  - Each week, I ask my students to submit a short (between 450 and 550 words) paper about the weekly readings.
   - I provide weekly writing prompts that students may choose from in writing their papers.
   - The papers should be submitted before the beginning of class if possible.
   - I prefer that the papers be submitted by e-mail, since this makes it easier for me to read, comment on, and return them in a timely manner.
 I prefer for them to share these as Google Docs documents, but e-mailed Word Documents (.docx format) can also work well.